Visiting Palatine Hill, Rome: Top Attractions, Tips & Tours

 - Tickets: Palatine Hill is grouped with the Colosseum and Forum under one inclusive two-day ticket.
 You cannot re-enter any of these on the same ticket, and unfortunately, the Forum and Palatine are considered one, so you need to go directly between them without leaving the grounds.
 Access to the House of Augustus and House of Livia requires an additional fee.

-- For Your Comfort: Wear good walking shoes.
+- What to Wear: Wear good walking shoes.
 The hill and Farnese Gardens cover a large area with uneven stones and pathways.
 Be sure to carry plenty to drink.
 You can picnic here, under the shady trees, with views over Rome.

 - Getting to Palatine Hill: The Rome Metro Linea B, the Blue Line, stops at the Colosseum, and a number of bus lines from all over Rome stop at Piazza Venezia.
 All the hop-on-hop-off sightseeing buses stop here as well.